ibm-cloud-docs/codeengine-cli/cmd_defs.md

 ## Subscription commands
 {: #cli-subscription}

-Oftentimes in distributed environments you want your applications to react to messages (events) that are generated from other components, which are usually called event producers.
-With {{site.data.keyword.codeengineshort}}, your applications can receive events of interest as HTTP POST requests by subscribing to event producers.
+Oftentimes in distributed environments you want your applications or jobs to react to messages (events) that are generated from other components, which are usually called event producers.
+With {{site.data.keyword.codeengineshort}}, your applications or jobs can receive events of interest as HTTP POST requests by subscribing to event producers.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} supports two types of event producers.

-**Ping (cron)**: The Ping event producer generates an event at regular intervals.
+**Ping (cron)**: The Ping event producer is based on cron and generates an event at regular intervals.
 Use a Ping event producer when an action needs to be taken at well-defined intervals or at specific times.

 **{{site.data.keyword.cos_full_notm}}**: The {{site.data.keyword.cos_short}} event producer generates events as changes are made to the objects in your object storage buckets.
 For example, as objects are added to a bucket, an application can receive an event and then perform an action based on that change, perhaps consuming that new object.